Ukraine presses US Congress members for F-16 jetfighters -lawmakers | Politics

 "They told us that they want (F-16s) to suppress enemy air defenses so they could get their drones" beyond Russian front lines, Senator Mark Kelly, a former astronaut who flew U.S. Navy fighters in combat, told Reuters on Saturday evening.
 Biden last month said "no" when asked if he would approve Ukraine's request for Lockheed-Martin-made F-16s.

-U.S. Secretary of State Antony Blinken said on Sunday that the United States should focus on providing weapons that can be used immediately on the battlefield, rather than fighter jets that require extensive training.
-"The focus has to be on what will they be able to use and use effectively over the next few months, not the next few years," Blinken said on ABC's "This Week".
+Biden administration officials, speaking on Sunday, said the United States should focus on providing weapons that can be used immediately on the battlefield, rather than fighter jets that require extensive training.
+But they did not categorically rule out providing F-16s.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)